 The Hidden Thread That Connects Every Story

 Ever read two completely different stories and felt like the author was whispering the same message to both audiences?
-On top of that, it’s not magic—it’s purpose.
-When you learn how to spot an author’s intent across multiple texts, you start seeing patterns that access deeper meaning in everything you read The details matter here.
-That's the whole idea..
+It’s not magic—it’s purpose.
+When you learn how to spot an author’s intent across multiple texts, you start seeing patterns that reach deeper meaning in everything you read That alone is useful..

 What Is Author's Purpose (And Why Does It Matter)?

 Author's purpose is why a writer puts pen to paper—or fingers to keyboard.
-Think about it: it’s their reason for creating the text.
-Are they trying to inform, persuade, entertain, or reflect?
-The answer shapes every word on the page That's the whole idea..
+Practically speaking, it’s their reason for creating the text.
+Also, are they trying to inform, persuade, entertain, or reflect?
+The answer shapes every word on the page Simple, but easy to overlook..

 The Four Main Purposes